 There are mainly 4 matrices in return on sales

-we will look at Gross Profit Margin, Operating Profit Margin, Pretax Margin, and Net Profit in detail and will see in what ways we compare different companies general income statement to know in which way will you get all these heads
+we will look at Gross Profit Margin, Operating Profit Margin, Pretax Margin, and Net Profit in detail and will see in what ways we compare different companies' general income statements to know in which way will you get all these heads

 Let's take an example of a shoe manufacturing company and have a look at its income statement, it is a hypothetical example

-so when you minus COGS, then you get the Gross Profit So 1,20,00,000 would be your Gross Profit From this, Let's say you subtracted 20,00,000 of marketing and sales expenditure Office & admin expenses, let's say around 10,00,000 were also subtracted from it
+so when you minus COGS(Cost of Goods Sold), then you get the Gross Profit So 1,20,00,000 would be your Gross Profit From this, Let's say you subtracted 20,00,000 of marketing and sales expenditure Office & admin expenses, let's say around 10,00,000 were also subtracted from it

-So your EBITDA shows up, which is Earnings Before Interest Taxes Depreciation and Amortization So after subtracting these 30 lakhs, you get 90 lakhs Now what exactly is EBITDA, what is EBIT, what is operating profit,
+So your EBITDA shows up, which is Earnings Before Interest Taxes Depreciation, and Amortization So after subtracting these 30 lakhs, you get 90 lakhs Now what exactly is EBITDA, what is EBIT, and what is operating profit,

-So for practical purposes, I am assuming EBIT as Operating Profit because it contains only sales revenue, there is no other income If other income is there , then you have to subtract it Other income like income from some interest in any investments If there is any rental income, then it won't be included in any sales
+So for practical purposes, I am assuming EBIT is Operating Profit because it contains only sales revenue, there is no other income If other income is there, then you have to subtract it Other income like income from some interest in any investments If there is any rental income, then it won't be included in any sales

 So that has to be subtracted, but since this, all is our sales revenue EBIT would be our Operating Profit